tklock512/RestaurantThreadSim/README.md

 java RestaurantSim
 The makefile also has the command: make clean
-Which deletes all class files in the folde
+Which deletes all class files in the folder